 How to get started?

 No two clients are the same, so please contact us to arrange a meeting to find an appropriate way forward for your clients.
-In the meantime, there are a number of helpful documents available to view or download which can provide you with more details about our services.

 You may find a blog post by our Philanthropy Advisor of interest, which discusses how we can help target donors’ giving to the causes that they care about.